 3D glasses are to be worn, so that the images are correctly filtered to your left or right eye.
 The 3D illusion is created when our brain receives different images from each of our eyes and automatically merges them into a single image.
 This is how the perception of depth comes into play in reality whenever we visually process our physical 3D environments.

-Read Also: Turn Your IPhone Into A 3D Camera With Poppy
+Turn Your iPhone Into a 3D Camera Using Poppy

 Synchronicity & Physiological Arousal